 Given these definitions for the purposes of the SCS, AMBAG has focused on corridors that meet the definition of high quality transit corridors as defined in SB 375.
 For the sake of consistency in this document, major transit stops are referred to as high quality transit stops and include rail meeting the definition of the government code.
-In addition, the service provided at major transit stops is referred to as high quality transit stops as referred to as high quality transit stops and include rail meeting the definition of the government code.
-In addition, the service provided at major transit stops is referred to as high quality transit stops and include rail meeting the definition of the government code.
+In addition, the service provided at major transit stops is referred to as high quality transit service